jram3/phys2211-groupme-bot/README.md

             "$keyword",
             "$another keyword",
             "$maybe another keyword?",
-            "$as many keywords as you want"
+            "maybe even a keyword without a prefix?", "$as many keywords as you want!"
         ],
         "response": "text sent back by the bot in GroupMe" }